radhikasrinivasan8/cmpe202-pentagon/Vinod_wiki.md

 ### Eliminating Waste:

 * Team brought up many images for setting back-ground to the game.
 Eliminated some images which team felt are not feasible for the game.
+## Week 4:
+### Eliminating Waste:

+* Some usecases are eliminated considering the timely delivery of the project.